 4. Plant Size for Mineral Water Plant

-Your water plant size is decided by factors like the types of products you’re going to launch, Volume of production and level of Automation used in the plant.
+Your water plant size is decided by factors like the types of products you’re going to launch, the Volume of production and the level of Automation used in the plant.

 Plants that produce both bottled and Jar mineral water usually require approximately 3,000–3,500 square feet.